 Focusing on two particular platforms, we’ll look at how to set up an Azure DevOps to GitHub Integration in order to help your teams work in harmony.

-We’ll discuss the problems that can happen when teams use different software and show how you can solve them with the right software integration solution.
-With these platforms integrated correctly, the work your teams do can complement each other.
-Your business can then achieve its goals more quickly.
+We’ll discuss the potential problems when teams use different software and show how the right integration solution can address them.
+With these platforms integrated correctly, your teams can work in tandem to achieve your business goals faster.

 Note: In this tutorial, we will be using a software integration tool called Exalate to set up the integration.
 You will learn more about this throughout this guide.

 - Why Integrate Azure DevOps and GitHub

 - How to Choose the Right Technology for Setting Up Your Integration

 - How To Set Up an Azure DevOps GitHub Integration (a Step-by-Step Process)